kuruvamunirangadu/miyraa/docs/API.md

 - The model always produces a full multi-label distribution in `emotion_scores` (one probability per emotion).
 - The `emotion` field is a convenience summary equal to the highest-probability label in `emotion_scores`.
 - The confidence for the primary emotion is `emotion_scores[emotion]`; clients needing rich output should read directly from the distribution.
-- VAD represents the overall emotional state of the text, is computed once per input, and remains independent of the emotion label distribution.
+- VAD represents the global VAD per text triple, is computed once per input, and remains independent of the emotion label distribution.
 - You can safely expose only the dominant emotion in downstream products while retaining multi-emotion data for analytics.

 > **Answering the big question**: The API returns the whole probability distribution *and* a dominant label.
 Check `emotion_scores` when you need multiple emotions; rely on `emotion` when you only need the top result.